FlynnOwen/poly-ominoes/README.md

 1. You will be prompted for the order of polyomino (N) - this must be an integer value
 2. You will then be asked if you'd like to print all polyominoes of this order (y/N)

+This will return the number of one-sided poly-ominoes of order N, and then conditionally print them.

 <h1 align="center"> Methods </h1>